vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - Increase `spam.protection.minimumWithdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been valid according to the former parameter value is rejected with the new one. (<a name="0062-SPAM-023" href="#0062-SPAM-023">0062-SPAM-023</a>)
 - Decrease `spam.protection.minimumWithdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been invalid with the old parameter and is valid with the new value and is accepted.(<a name="0062-SPAM-024" href="#0062-SPAM-024">0062-SPAM-024</a>)
 - Issue a valid withdrawal bundle.
 Increase `spam.protection.minimumWithdrawalQuantumMultiple` to a value that would no longer allow the creation of the bundle.
 Ask for the bundle to be re-issued and verify that it's not rejected. (<a name="0062-PALAZZO-001" href="#0062-PALAZZO-001">0062-PALAZZO-001</a>)
+- A party staking less than `referralProgram.minStakedTokens` should have any `CreateReferralSet` transactions pre-block rejected (<a name="0062-SPAM-026" href="#0062-SPAM-026">0062-SPAM-026</a>).
+- A party staking less than `referralProgram.minStakedTokens` should have any `UpdateReferral` transactions pre-block rejected (<a name="0062-SPAM-027" href="#0062-SPAM-027">0062-SPAM-027</a>).
+- A party who has less then `spam.protection.applyReferral.min.funds` deposited across all their accounts.
+Should have any `ApplyReferralCode` transactions pre-block rejected (<a name="0062-SPAM-028" href="#0062-SPAM-028">0062-SPAM-028</a>).
+- A party who has submitted strictly more than `spam.protection.max.referrals` `CreateReferralSet` transactions in an epoch should have any future `CreateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-029" href="#0062-SPAM-029">0062-SPAM-029</a>).
+- A party who has submitted strictly more than `spam.protection.max.referrals` `UpdateReferralSet` transactions in an epoch should have any future `UpdateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-030" href="#0062-SPAM-030">0062-SPAM-030</a>).
+- A party who has submitted strictly more than `spam.protection.max.referrals` `ApplyReferralCode` transactions in an epoch should have any future `ApplyReferralCode` transactions in that epoch pre-block rejected (<a name="0062-SPAM-031" href="#0062-SPAM-031">0062-SPAM-021</a>).

 > **Note**: If other governance functionality (beyond delegation-changes, votes, and proposals) are added, the spec and its acceptance criteria need to be augmented accordingly.
 This issue will be fixed in a follow up version.